genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 end.
 Luckily, there are a few procedures that can be used to improve the data quality if that proves to be unsatisfactory.

-How can you check the quality of the data?

 The tool used for raw reads quality check is **FastQC Report** app, based on the `FastQC tool`_ developed by Simon Andrews at the Babraham Institute.